Elio-Aliaj/React-Note-App/README.md

 ## About The Project

-This is a small note app that can save or delete notes, save them in different categories and run on a simple server as its database (JSON-Server) to save data.
+This is a small note app that can add or delete notes in different categories and run on a simple server as its database (JSON-Server) for saving data.

 # ![A screenshot of the app ](./notes_app/assets/Note_APP.png)

 ### Features

-- Can a create category with different notes init
+- Can create categories with different notes in it
 - Add notes or delete them
-- Modify notes and save them in the server
+- Modify notes and save them on the server
 - Search through notes to find the one you want
-- Every data is saved in an file in JSON format
+- Every data is saved in a file in JSON format

 ### Technology